hackathing/tea-and-pronouns/notes.md

 you can then add show preferences with user.preferences and add them using using user.preferences["smug"] = "very, yes" for example and as its type is a hash you can also do user.preferences.merge("coffee" => false, "sizes" => [1,2,3]) for example but you must use user.save!

+SYNTAX NOTE
+so with ruby, if a symbol ( :symbol ) is ALSO a key, you can move the colon to the end and forget about the hashrocket ( => ) so :symbol => :value is the same as symbol: :value

+and the second way is the correct way.
+Now.

+NB
+A symbol is sort of like a string that is used for naming things.
+Like an atom in elixir or clojure

+Using the groovy to_proc oprator with map: group.users.map(&:name)

+Getting an array of keys from database group.users.pluck(:name)

+REPL
+use rails c for a rails console but use bundle exec rails c for an amazing console tied to your app and database wooohooo